 Hosek and colleagues reported on the safety, tolerability, and acceptability of CAB-LA in African female adolescents enrolled in the HPTN 084-01 study (Abstract 162).
 This single-arm, open-label, phase IIb safety study enrolled 55 adolescents below the age of 18 years in Uganda, Zimbabwe, and South Africa.
 The mean age of participants was 16 years; 25% had 1 or more sex partners with HIV, 22% reported transactional sex, 31% had chlamydia, and 36% reported significant depressive symptoms at baseline.
 Three participants had neuropsychiatric events (depression, anxiety, and suicidal behavior/attempt) during follow-up, all of which resolved with counseling.
 Among 55 participants enrolled, 2 discontinued during the oral CAB lead-in phase due to unrelated adverse events, and 53 participants entered the injection phase.
-There were no productrelated serious adverse events, no product discontinuations due to adverse events, and no incident HIV infections during follow-up.
-CAB-LA injections were well tolerated, with only 17% reporting injectionsite reactions at week 5 that decreased over time, and no participants discontinued injections early due to intolerability.
+There were no product-related serious adverse events, no product discontinuations due to adverse events, and no incident HIV infections during follow-up.
+CAB-LA injections were well tolerated, with only 17% reporting injection-site reactions at week 5 that decreased over time, and no participants discontinued injections early due to intolerability.
 Adherence to injections was very high, with only 1 participant discontinuing injections due to pregnancy, and 100% of expected injections given over 33 weeks of injection phase follow-up.
-When asked what they liked about the injectable method, participants liked that CAB-LA protected them against HIV (55%), was easier to use than other methods (42%), provided longer-term protection than other methods (23%), and can be used discreetly (19%).
-Overall, 36% did not have any concerns about the injectable method; however, some raised concerns that injections may be painful (28%), may cause harmful adverse effects (19%), and once injected, cannot be reversed (13%).
-After completing the injection phase, most participants (92%) chose to continue CAB-LA over oral TDF/FTC when given a choice in the HPTN 084 open-label extension.